-Clean interior trim with a damp cloth and MOPAR® Total Clean, and if necessary, follow with MOPAR Spot & Stain Remover.
-Do not use harsh cleaners or Armorall.
-Use MOPAR® Total Clean to clean vinyl upholstery.
+Interior trim should be cleaned starting with a damp cloth, a damp cloth with MOPAR® Total Clean or equivalent, then MOPAR® Spot & Stain Remover or equivalent if absolutely necessary.
+Do not use harsh cleaners or Armor All®.
+Use MOPAR® Total Clean or equivalent to clean vinyl upholstery.